 In some use cases, a list with a search bar is used to search through a large collection of values.

-If a list is multi selection, the selections can be grouped in a “Selected” grouping to enable users to deselect without having to scroll down a large list.
+If a list picker allows multi selection, the selections can be grouped in a “Selected” group to enable users to deselect without having to scroll through a large list.

-A picker can be used to make multiple selections of data sets (such as date and time) or to select a range (such as price range).
+A picker can be used to select date and time, or to select a duration of time.

 When inputing data sets such as setting the price range, “Min” value automatically affects the starting value of the “Max” picker.

-The Reset All button allows the user to bring all filter settings to a default state.
-It comes at the end of the filter modal.
-The Reset All button will clear the filters and set Sort to its default value.
+The reset button allows the user to bring all filter settings to a default state.
+It usually appears at the bottom of the filter modal.

-Filter modal is usually triggered by tapping on the filter control button on Nav bar.
-As a secondary option, Filter control can be placed on the Toolbar if there is no space in the Nav bar.
-The filter control button can be either an icon or text.
+The filter modal is usually triggered by tapping on the filter button on navigation bar.
+As a secondary option, the filter button can be placed on the toolbar if there is no available space in the nav bar.
+The filter button can take the form of either an icon or text.

-The Cancel button gives users the option to close the filters modal without having to commit.
+The cancel button provides users the option to close the filters modal without saving any changes.

-The Done button confirms the selections that the user has made and closes the modal.
+The done button saves the selections that the user has made and closes the modal.